iKarans/jersey-client-project/Handover.md

 ## Features & Pages

 **Sign up & login**: a user is able to sign up, create a password and use this to login in to the website.
+The sign up form checks for password length, that it has at least one uppercase letter and that it doesn't match a password already in use.
 The website is inaccessible without logging in.

 **Security Page**: once logged in the user will land on the security page.
 This displays a security score chart with a key, the calculation summary and the devices can be accessed from the bottom of the page.
 The security score has been hooked up to a mock data file of users with different scores.
 Different users can then be passed in to the chart and it will display their score.
 This can be done from the ‘SecurityScore.jsx’ file in the components folder.